 All faculty members planning a sabbatical leave are required to submit a sabbatical proposal form (.pdf) (Word) which includes a request to the provost for a sabbatical supplement.
 Here is a list of instructions and dates that you will need to remember:

-2. Complete the sabbatical proposal form (.pdf) (Word) which includes a request for supplement if necessary, and attach a research plan.
+2. Complete the sabbatical proposal form (.pdf) (Word) which includes a request for supplement if necessary, an abstract (limit 150 words), and attach a research plan.
 The research plan (2-3 pages) should include as much information as possible about your planned sabbatical leave (the subject, where you plan to go, what you plan to do, and why, etc.).
 The research plan is expected even if you are not requesting a supplement.
-The deadline for the sabbatical proposal form is September 15th of each year.
+The deadline for the sabbatical proposal form is September 15 of each year.
 Please send these sheets to Jalene Fox electronically at email@example.com.

 3. All proposals are reviewed by the provost.
-A list of endorsed sabbatical leaves and supplements will be presented for confirmation at the Board of Trustees meeting in late October.
+A list of endorsed sabbatical leaves and supplements, as well as the abstract of the proposal, will be presented for confirmation at the Board of Trustees meeting in late October.

-4. You will be notified of the decision on your sabbatical proposal and sabbatical supplement (if requested) by letter after the yearly October Board meeting.
-Because the accounting office must wait for review and merit decisions at the yearly April Board meeting, the actual amount of your supplement will not be available until June.
-The actual supplement amount will be sent to you via e-mail as soon as it is available.
+4. You will be notified of the decision on your sabbatical proposal and sabbatical supplement (if requested) by letter after the yearly October board meeting.
+The actual amount of your supplement will be included on your faculty contract in April.

 6. Upon returning from sabbatical leave, you must submit a report to the provost by October 1st of each year, summarizing the activities undertaken.
 You are also encouraged to make a public presentation.